Disability & Sexuality

 • explore and express their gender and sexuality

-• have relationships based on consent, respect and safety
+• have relationships based on consent, safety and respect

 • learn lessons from life’s experience, with support where required